rahataid/rahat-project-aa/docs/vendor-offline-flow.md

 ## 1. Payout Creation and OTP Distribution

-- When a payout is created for a vendor, the system looks up the payout, beneficiary, and beneficiary group tables to determine which beneficiaries are associated with the relevant group.
+- When a payout is created for a vendor, the system looks up the beneficiary, and beneficiary group tables to determine which beneficiaries are associated with the relevant group.
 - All these beneficiaries will receive an OTP.
 - The OTP is generated and stored in the `otp` table in the database.